 \subsection{Message-Passing for Decoding}

 In the previous subsections we derived the \textit{belief functions} $q(\cdot)$ of the variables whose factor neighbours are in the MF subgraph only.
-In the BP subgraph, i.e., detection, demapping, decoding and deinterleaving, we instead focus on calculating the \textit{messages} that are passed in the factor graph.
-All messages passed to the BP subgraph, are functions of discrete variables (i.e., coded or information bits) and it is therefore tractable to calculate these messages directly by the sum-product algorithm.
-This has been studied thoroughly in the literature for various different coding schemes, see e.g. \cite{kschischang-factor, mceliece-turbo}.
-Due to space constraints, we will not discuss this part of the algorithm in detail.
+To perform inference in the BP subgraph, i.e., detection, demapping, decoding and deinterleaving, we need to calculate the \textit{messages} that are passed along its edges.